-Most people realize that these programs work by turning questions or instructions into relevant search queries, but what exactly does this mean for SEO?
+You may already understand that these programs work by taking questions or instructions and turning them into search queries, but how does this affect your chiropractic SEO?

 So, what does all this mean for your SEO?

-Find out if your website is mobile-responsive.
-Call 1-800-IMATRIX to speak with an Internet Marketing Consultant for a website evaluation.
+Find out if your chiropractic website is mobile-responsive.
+Call 1-800-IMATRIX to speak with an Internet Marketing Consultant for a website evaluation for your practice.

 po.src = ‘https://apis.google.com/js/platform.js’;